Patients and Visitors

 - Referral to and from agencies and clergy

-- Educational and enrichment opportunities for local clergy and their congregations
+- Educational opportunities for local clergy and their congregations

 Services offered to families: